Transport Dependency: Optimal Transport Based Dependency Measures: Transport dependency: general properties

-If $c_X$ and $c_Y$ are (based on) metrics and $\xi$ and $\zeta$ are random elements on $X$ and $Y$, we conclude that applying isometries to either $\xi$ or $\zeta$ does not change the value $\td(\xi, \zeta)$.
-In other words, $\td$ measures dependency in a way that is indifferent to isometric transformations on the margins, a property that is shared by the distance covariance \eqref{eq:dcov}.
-We also note that Proposition~\ref{prop:invariance} can readily be generalized to cost preserving maps between distinct Polish spaces. \begin{example}{invariance in Euclidean space}{translation} Let $\xi$ and $\zeta$ be random vectors in $X = \RR^r$ and $Y = \RR^q$.
+\end{proposition} If $c_X$ and $c_Y$ are (based on) metrics and $\xi$ and $\zeta$ are random elements on $X$ and $Y$, we conclude that applying isometries to either $\xi$ or $\zeta$ does not change the value $\td(\xi, \zeta)$.
+In other words, $\td$ measures dependency in a way that is indifferent to isometric transformations on the margins.
+This property is shared by the distance covariance \eqref{eq:dcov}.

+\begin{example}{invariance in Euclidean space}{translation} Let $\xi$ and $\zeta$ be random vectors in $X = \RR^r$ and $Y = \RR^q$.
 If $c_X$ and $c_Y$ denote the respective Euclidean metrics and $c$ takes the form $h(c_X, c_Y)$, for example $c = c_X^2 + c_Y^2$ as in Example~\ref{ex:gauss}, Proposition~\ref{prop:invariance} asserts that

 for all orthogonal matrices $A\in\RR^{r\times r}$, $B\in\RR^{q\times q}$ as well as vectors $a\in\RR^r$, $b\in\RR^q$. \end{example}